KannonZenetism/the-red-archive/the-chronological-defense.md

 ### A Summation of the Gnostic Mytho-logos *(Sept 2019)*

 - **Authored by Gerett Treas:**
   Published in *Metaphysical Articles*.
-Outlines Gnostic cosmology: Sophia’s error, the Demiurge (Yaldabaoth), and sparks trapped in matter.
+Outlines Gnostic cosmology: Sophia's error, the Demiurge (Yaldabaoth), and sparks trapped in matter.

 - **Myth as philosophy:**
   Interprets gnosis as direct realization, contrasted with external authority.